C2-DPO: Constrained Controlled Direct Preference Optimization: Constrained Controlled DPO ( C2-DPO )

 \subsection{Logarithmic Constraint $\;\varphi(x) \assign \log x$}

 Our first choice is to employ the logarithmic constraint:

 which is nice to work with empirically in light of the fact that all terms are in the log-space.
-Moreover, these log probabilities are already computed in \texttt{DPO}, which would help with efficient implementation of the corresponding \texttt{C-3DPO} algorithm.
+Moreover, these log probabilities are already computed in \texttt{DPO}, which makes the implementation of the corresponding \texttt{C2-DPO} algorithm more efficient.

-Rather than using hard constraints, it is easier to compute the deviation from the constraint using either $\ell_1$ or $\ell_2$ norm, and then add it as a regularizer to the original DPO-style loss with a regularization parameter, $\lambda$, that trades-off the relative importance of the two terms.
-Equipping the \texttt{DPO} loss~\eqref{eq:DPO} with the logarithmic constraint~\eqref{eq:constraint_phi_log}, we obtain the following loss for \texttt{C-3DPO}:
+Rather than using hard constraints, it is easier to compute the deviation from the constraint using either $\ell_1$ or $\ell_2$ norm, and then add it as a regularizer to the original DPO-style loss with a regularization parameter $\lambda$ that trades-off the relative importance of the two terms.
+Equipping the \texttt{DPO} loss~\eqref{eq:DPO} with the logarithmic constraint~\eqref{eq:constraint_phi_log}, we obtain the following loss for \texttt{C2-DPO}:

 In contrast to the hard constraint, in this case we do not necessarily force the winner (loser) probability to go up (down).
 Rather, we impose a penalty when the learner violates the constraint.
 Notice also that we added the penalty term to the original loss of \texttt{DPO} for simplicity, but in principle, the penalty term can be added to any DPO-style loss covered in our classification framework.